-Figure 13 Distribution of resource usage (%) across HEP and non-HEP VOs from January 2015 to January 2016 (source: accounting portal).
+Figure 6 Distribution of resource usage (%) across HEP and non-HEP VOs from January 2015 to January 2016 (source: accounting portal).

-As mentioned before, during 2015 it was implemented the accounting of multicore jobs: the not-normalized CPU time consumed by this kind of jobs is reported inFigure 11, while in Figure 12 there is a comparison of used resources between the single and multi-core jobs.
+As mentioned before, during 2015 accounting of multicore jobs was rolled to production: the not-normalized CPU time consumed by this kind of jobs is reported in Figure 1510, while in Figure 1611 a comparison of used resources between the single and multi-core jobs is plotted.